The following are some of the main benefits enjoyed by members of the Society. Click on the title of each item to reveal further details.

 Auctions

-Normally, two auctions are held each year.
-Only Society members are permitted to bid in these auctions but anyone can offer material for sale.
+One or two auctions are held each year.
+Only Society members are permitted to bid in these auctions or offer material for sale.
 The auctions exclusively feature stamps, postal history and related ephemera (such as maps, literature and postcards etc) from Canada, Newfoundland, Nova Scotia, New Brunswick, Prince Edward Island, British Columbia, Vancouver Island and St. Pierre et Miquelon.
+Lots vary in price from a few pounds to hundreds of pounds and are broken down with the collector in mind.

-The main auction is traditionally held on the Saturday afternoon of Convention and over a thousand lots may be on offer.
+The main auction is traditionally held at our Convention and over a thousand lots may be on offer.
 It is an ideal way of disposing of unwanted material and/or adding to the collection.
 Catalogues are published well in advance and postal bidding and e mail bidding facilities are available.
-This auction has become so popular that a second postal auction is now held approximately six months apart from the Convention sales.
+This auction has become so popular that additional web based sales may be held subject to demand.

 If you are interested in selling material in one of our auctions, details and vendors terms and conditions can be found at our Auction Vendors page.
 Our auctioneer will also be pleased to offer advice to potential vendors.